Golden Glider: The New 52 and Rebirth

-In The New 52 timeline (a reboot of DC comics), Lisa Snart's murder has been written out of continuity and she is alive.
+In The New 52 continuity reboot, Lisa Snart's murder has been written out of continuity and she is alive.
 In this continuity, she is dying of a brain tumor; she survives after the tumor is removed, but expresses shame over her brother's actions.
-Later, she mysteriously appears in South America, going by the name "Glider" and apparently wielding metahuman abilities.
-She is shown recruiting Weather Wizard for some unknown purpose after his battle with the Flash.
-She recruits Heat Wave, The Trickster and Mirror Master to join her faction to exact revenge on Flash, but is stopped with the help of Pied Piper, and her brother.
+Later, she mysteriously appears in South America, going by the name "Glider" and having gained metahuman abilities.
+She is shown recruiting Weather Wizard for an unknown purpose after his battle with the Flash.
+She recruits Heat Wave, the Trickster and Mirror Master to join her faction to exact revenge on Flash, but is stopped with the help of Pied Piper and her brother.

 Lisa and the Rogues later make their peace with Snart as they help him stop Gorilla Grodd, which leads the U.S government to pardon them.
 Lisa is revealed to be in a relationship with Mirror Master, whom she managed to bring back to their dimension at great risk to herself.
-Afterwards she ends up in a deep coma until Pied Piper revives her, to come to the Rogues aid when The Secret Society of Super Villains and The Royal Flush Gang attack.
+Afterwards she ends up in a deep coma until Pied Piper revives her, to come to the Rogues' aid when The Secret Society of Super Villains and the Royal Flush Gang attack.

 Lisa and the Rogues make their first cameo appearance, in the DC Rebirth storyline, in The Flash (vol. 4) #3 watching a news report about the many newly created speedsters appearing throughout the city.
-They later make their first full-length appearance in The Flash (vol. 4) #15, attempting to steal a valuable golden statue of the god Mercury from the small island nation of Corto Maltese.
-The Flash arrives to stop them, but they turn out to be constructs of Mirror Master created to fool The Flash so they can commit a crime spree in Central City before the Flash stops them.
+They later make their first full-length appearance in The Flash (vol. 4) #15, attempting to steal a valuable golden statue of the god Mercury from Corto Maltese.
+The Flash arrives to stop them, but they turn out to be mirror constructs created to distract him.

 Powers and abilities

-The Golden Glider is an Olympic-level figure skater.
+Golden Glider is an Olympic-level figure skater.
 Thanks to a pair of experimental skates that create their own ice, she is able to skate on any surface, including mid-air.
-She invented or acquired (depending on the item) a number of jewel-themed gadgets and weapons, such as poisoned rings or hypnosis jewels, and used these to great effect in her crusade against the Flash.
+She also wields jewel-themed gadgets and weaponry.

-In the New 52, Glider has gained metahuman abilities due to being caught in the blast that also gave Mirror Master, Captain Cold, Heat Wave and Weather Wizard their powers.
-Glider has become separated from her body, giving her an astral form that allows her to fly and move at extreme speeds.
-She also has ribbon-like tendrils that can easily cut and kill a person without any evidence of an attack.
-Unlike most phase shifters, Glider can remain solid enough to interact with physical matter; i.e. leaving a shard of glass in Elias's heart while physically impermeable.
-After having her astral body disrupted then reformed, Lisa not only regained her bodily mobility but can also use her powers while retaining flesh & blood semblance now.
+In the New 52, Glider gained metahuman abilities in the same incident that gave Mirror Master, Captain Cold, Heat Wave and Weather Wizard theirs, enabling her to fly, becoming intangible, and generate sharp, ribbon-like tendrils.